axiskafi/angular2-laravel5/public/systemjs/README.md

 });
 ```

-### Polyfills
+### Promise Polyfill

-SystemJS relies on `Promise` and `URL` being present in the environment.
-When these are not available it will send a request out to the `system-polyfills.js` file located in the dist folder which will polyfill `window.Promise` and `window.URLPolyfill`.
+SystemJS relies on `Promise` being present in the environment.

-This is typically necessary in IE, so ensure to keep this file in the same folder as SystemJS.
+For the best performance in IE and older browsers, it is advisable to load [Bluebird](https://github.com/petkaantonov/bluebird) or [es6-promise](https://github.com/stefanpenner/es6-promise) before SystemJS.

-Alternatively these polyfills can be loaded with a script tag before SystemJS or via other polyfill implementations as well.
+Otherwise, when Promise is not available, SystemJS will attempt to load the `system-polyfills.js` file located in the dist folder which contains the when.js Promise polyfill.

 ### NodeJS